Nesskip: Akranes

-Current Fleet
+Current fleet

 Nesskip currently operates four ships that are integrated within the Wilson ASA fleet and through its subsidiary, Unistar Co Ltd. All four ships sail as part of the Wilson fleet; a total of 113 ships.
 The four ships are MV Freyja, MV Frigg, Isnes II and Wilson Trent.
-MV Freya is a single deck chemical tanker built in 1974 in Lauenburg, Germany, that measures 77.12 metres by 12.53 metres and is named after the Norse goddess of Love.
+MV Freya is a single-deck chemical tanker built in 1974 in Lauenburg, Germany, that measures 77.12 metres by 12.53 metres and is named after the Norse goddess of love.
 MV Frigg is a chemical tanker built in 1982 in Norway and measures 80.88 metres by 13.1 metres with a dwt of 2580 tonnes.
 Both MV Freyja and MV Frigg were purchased in August 2001 by Nesskip and transport oil as well as bulk goods throughout Iceland and Europe.
 The Wilson Trent is owned by Nesskip's subsidiary, Unistar Sg Co Ltd, and is integrated as part of the Wilson Fleet.
 The ship is a single deck bulk transporter built in 1980 with a carrying capacity of approximately 7100 tonnes and measures 110.0 metres by 17.0 metres.
 The Ines II is named after Nesskip's third Bulk carrier and was built in 1999.
 It is currently sailing under the name ‘Wilson Sund’ and has a gross tonnage of 4200 tonnes.

-Significant Events
+Significant events

 The sinking of the Suðurland

-The Suðurland sank on the 24th of December in 1986.
+The Suðurland sank on 24 December in 1986.
 The Suðurland had eleven crew members on board and a bulk cargo of 19,000 barrels of herring, en route from Iceland to Murmansk, a far North-western port city in Russia located on the Kola peninsula, that at the time was part of Soviet Russia.
 The ship encountered rough sea conditions, battered by four days of gale-force winds and high waves.
-At 11:30pm on the 24th of December the captain of the Suðurland, Sigurður Sigurjónsson, issued a ‘May-day’ call, approximately 300 nautical miles (526 km) of the Faroe Islands, a North Atlantic archipelago approximately halfway between Iceland and Norway.
+At 11:30 pm on 24 December the captain of the Suðurland, Sigurður Sigurjónsson, issued a ‘May-day’ call, approximately 300 nautical miles (526 km) of the Faroe Islands, a North Atlantic archipelago approximately halfway between Iceland and Norway.
 The SOS call was received by the Danish patrol ship HDMS Vædderen approximately 160 km away as well as the Icelandic Authorities.
-This resulted in the dispatch of a Danish Naval vessel from the Tórshavn station in the Faroe Islands, as well as the Icelandic Coast Guard ship, Tiga, and a long range British Royal Air Force (RAF) Nimrod plane.
+This resulted in the dispatch of a Danish Naval vessel from the Tórshavn station in the Faroe Islands, as well as the Icelandic Coast Guard ship, Tiga, and a long-range British Royal Air Force (RAF) Nimrod plane.